ELECTRIFYING FERTILISERS

 Direct Nitrogen Capture by Electricity

-Nature provides an elegant solution: when lightning strikes water, it captures nitrogen in the form of nitrates, which serve as a natural source of potent nitrogen fertilizer for plants.
-Inspired by Nature, we develop a modular and containerized system that uses only air, water, and electricity to produce nitrate fertilizer.
+Nature provides an elegant solution: when lightning strikes water, it captures nitrogen in the form of nitrates, which serve as a natural source of potent nitrogen fertiliser for plants.
+Inspired by Nature, we develop a modular and containerized system that uses only air, water, and electricity to produce nitrate fertiliser.

 Our Process